-The Management Board is a collective executive body that manages day-to-day operations in the Company.
+Risk management Corporate governance Shareholder value generation is a collective executive body that manages day-to-day operations in the Company.
 The Management Board reports to the General Shareholders Meeting and the Board of Directors of the Company.
 Members of the Management Board are electable by the Board of Directors.
 The Management Board is responsible for the implementation of the corporate goals, strategies and policies of the Company.
 The General Director acts as the Chairman of the Company's Management Board.
 Activities of the Management Board are governed by the Articles of Association and the Regulation on the Management Board.